zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description:
 - Default Value: 1.2

-### LandVehicle TreadOffset
+### LandVehicle Tread Vertical Offset
-- Description: Wheel offset.
+- Description: Wheel offset for Y position.
 Allowing for raising the treads higher.
 May require increasing suspension distance so the treads spawn then push the vehicle upwards.
 Negative lowers the wheels.
-Positive raises the treads
+Positive raises the treads.
+This value will not override custom config vehicles.
 - Default Value: -1

 ### MaxVehicleLinearVelocity_1.0.x